DerekStride/Homework-Solvers/README.md

 ### Python

-This should be sufficent to run the python version.
+This should be sufficient to run the python version.
 There's a gui in this one :D

 ```python